 I’ve got no less than 30 dresses in my closet — I know, I have a problem — and I’m hauling them all out for December, or, should I say, Dressember.
 The goal: Wear a dress every day to raise awareness for modern day slavery: Human trafficking.
-The national goal is to raise $2 million (mine is just $350!), but more importantly, awareness for the $150B industry that is Human Trafficking.
-Houston —a big, happy, seemingly safe city — is not immune as Texas has over 300,000 enslaved people among its population, and that’s why I’ve chosen to join the Houston Ladies for Freedom team for Dressember.
+The national goal is to raise $2 million (mine is just $1000!) but more importantly, awareness for the $150B industry that is Human Trafficking.
+Houston —a big, happy, seemingly safe city — is not immune as Texas has over 300,000 enslaved people among its population, and that’s why I’ve chosen to join the Dressember Houston team.

 What is Dressember?